ibireme/yyjson/doc/API.md

 ● **YYJSON_READ_BIGNUM_AS_RAW**<br/>
 Read big numbers as raw strings.
-Use this flag if you want to parse these big numbers yourself.
+This flag is useful if you want to parse these big numbers yourself.
 These big numbers include integers that cannot be represented by `int64_t` and `uint64_t`, and floating-point numbers that cannot be represented by finite `double`.

-The flag will be overridden by `YYJSON_READ_NUMBER_AS_RAW` flag.
+Note that this flag will be overridden by `YYJSON_READ_NUMBER_AS_RAW` flag.

 ● **YYJSON_READ_ALLOW_INVALID_UNICODE**<br/>
 Allow reading invalid unicode when parsing string values (non-standard),